My Journey To Natural Fiber Clothing

 The Nightmare of Industrial Clothing

 The humans and animals that live near these factories suffer from this pollution.
 (So are plastic clothes really “vegan”?)
 The humans who work in these factories are commonly exploited and routinely paid far below a living wage.
-Even today, there are many humans who are enslaved to make cheap plastic clothes for society.
+Even today, there are many humans who are enslaved to make cheap plastic clothing for society.
 The destruction continues each time we wear and wash these plastic clothes.
 As with any fabric, the plastic fabric sheds fibers.
-These are called micro-fibers and with every step we take wearing plastic clothes we litter Earth with these little pieces of plastic.
+These are called microfibers and, with every step we take wearing plastic clothes, we litter Earth with these little pieces of plastic.
 This situation has already become so dire that the fish we eat have accumulated high levels of this plastic in their bodies and the water we drink is polluted with harmful forever chemicals.
 This just barely scratches the surface of the destruction that comes from these plastic clothes.

 These industrial clothes are not designed to last.
 Thus, we are also suffering from a catastrophe of excess clothing.
 The short lifespan of these clothes is in part due to manufactured obsolescence and in part due to perceived obsolescence.
-The clothes are simply not created to last long-term.
+The clothes are simply not created to last long term.
 If they lasted for a lifetime, we wouldn’t have to buy more of them.
 The current model of these corporations is to get us to keep buying more, year after year.
 So these clothes are designed for the dump (Watch The Story of Stuff to learn more about this system).
-But today, in the fast-fashion industry, perceived obsolescence makes up for the disposal of billions of articles of clothing that are still perfectly functional.
+Today, in the fast-fashion industry, perceived obsolescence makes up for the disposal of billions of articles of clothing that are still perfectly functional.
 The fast-fashion model consistently changes what is desirable and what is no longer trendy.
 Via the marketing by these corporations, people are running on the hamster wheel of buying new clothes, filling their closets and ditching the clothes after only wearing them for a fraction of the number of times that they could have.
 Billions of these articles of clothing end up in our landfills and littering our ecosystems.
 And remember, landfills are just a legal and culturally accepted form of organized littering.

 A more ideal scenario than sending these clothes to the landfill is to donate them.
 However, the donation of these clothes is also an environmental and humanitarian catastrophe.
 There is a whole system of sending millions of articles of these clothes to nations with fewer financial resources and basically dumping them on them.
 The fact is that there are far more clothes on this Earth than are needed, by multiple magnitudes.
 These nations are suffering from plastic pollution from these clothes being dumped on them.
 Furthermore, many local economies are suffering or have collapsed.
 Where they once had local businesses that circulated local resources and money through the creation of clothes, they now have an excess of cheap industrial clothes that wiped out the livelihoods of many people.